umbracle/viewpoint/README.md

 The `node deploy validator` command includes the `--beacon` and `--beacon-count` flags as a convenience method to pre-deploy a set of beacon nodes (with the same consensus client) to which the validator can connect to join the network.

-At any point we can deploy another beacon node that will join and sync the network:
+At any point we can deploy another beacon node with:

 ```
 $ viewpoint node deploy beacon --type [prysm|lighthouse|teku]